 Welcome!
 AWH Dallas is located in Medical City Dallas.

-PATIENTS ONLY are allowed into the office.
-NO children/guests/spouses, etc.
+PATIENTS AND SIGNIFICANT OTHERS ONLY are allowed into the office.
+NO children or other guests, please.

-Please feel free to video chat in your significant other and/or family members for special visits such as sonograms.
-We are happy to welcome these technologies into our office, and our doctors and staff will work hard to ensure your loved ones feel like they’re in the room for these moments.
+Although we prefer patients only for routine visits, please feel free to video chat in any family members or guests for special visits such as sonograms.
+We are happy to welcome these technologies into our office with your permission, and our doctors and staff will work hard to ensure your loved ones feel like they are present with you for these important moments.

 We appreciate you as a patient and are dedicated to providing you compassionate and quality healthcare here in Dallas, TX.
-Specializing in Obstetrics & Gynecology (OB/GYN), our physicians Dr. Amy Sigman, Dr. Amie Napier, Dr. Michelle Heintges, Dr. Heidi Harms and Dr. Maria Reyes are here to serve you.
+Specializing in Obstetrics & Gynecology (OB/GYN), our physicians Dr. Amy Sigman, Dr. Michelle Heintges, Dr. Heidi Harms and Dr. Maria Reyes are here to serve you.

 Dr. Maria Reyes